 **We define “leadership position” as a role where an individual has decision-making power to establish and influence organizational strategy, vision, and direction, and manages staff/volunteers, budget in collaboration with a governance body.

 In this session, participants have an opportunity to form deep bonds of connection through storytelling and to create agreements and principles for developing and transforming their relationships through trust-building and a heart-centered mindset.
-They share their leadership journeys and generate goals for their participation in the cohort with the support of guided meditation and other inner awareness practices.

 In this session, participants explore how to create a regenerative work environment that is supportive of their leadership and gifts.
 They learn how to set healthy boundaries in their work and negotiate terms that support their leadership in areas such as salary, time off, benefits, and other needs.